Simply delicious !

 INSTRUCTIONS

-In a medium size pan bring the milk with the salt to a boil.
+In a medium size pan bring the milk with the salt to a boil and add the butter until fully melted.
 Add the flour and mix thoroughly and energetically with a wooden spoon.
-Let the milk cool off for 3 minutes and add the two egg yolks, one a time, mixing after each addition.
+Let the mixture cool off for about 3 minutes and add the two egg yolks, one a time, mixing after each addition.
 (Almost like a pate a choux).

 Let the mixture rest and cool.

-In the meantime, using your mixer, grind the chicken to a pulp and add the egg white.
+In the meantime, using your mixer, grind the chicken to a pulp and add the milk, cream and egg whites.
 Add salt & pepper and paprika and finally the pate a choux mixture.

 Bring your chicken stock to a simmering boil.
 Using two large spoons, felongated balls and pour them in the stock.
 Cook for 10 minutes.
 They will come to the surface when they start to be cooked, but leave them there for a good 10 minutes.